juancumbeq/platzi-react-fundamentals/README.md

 # COURSE PROYECT

 TodoMachine is my first application developed with React.js, created as part of a fundamentals course.
 This web application allows users to add tasks through a dialog box, which can then be marked as completed or deleted.
 It also provides the option to filter pending tasks using a search feature.
 As an added value, the use of localStorage ensures some level of data persistence.
-Through TodoMachine, I not only learned how to handle events and create a smooth user experience, but also how to implement good frontend development practices in React​
+Through TodoMachine, I not only learned how to handle events and create a smooth user experience, but also how to implement good frontend development practices in React​.

 <br>